kwiscale/documentation/docs/develop/generalities.rst

 When an user calls a route, Kwiscale will find the corresponding handler in a stack.
-When a route matches, kwiscale app detect handler type and call a serie of methods:
+When a route matches, kwiscale app detect handler type and call a serie of methods (see :ref:`handler-process`)

+.. _handler-process:

 .. figure:: ../images/handler-process.png
    :alt: Handler story

-   Handler story
+   Handler story diagram

 Serve static files
 ------------------